 Records are separated by a newline character.
-A record consists of 90 fields separated by the character "|".
+A record consists of multiple.
 A field contains one physical quantity or one type of information.

-- Fields of a record are separated by the separation character comma (",") excluding the last element of the line. - Fields may contain a comma, which in that case is enclosed in double quotation marks (",") - An entry can not contain line break. - Any white-spaces at the start of a line, just after a separating comma, just before a separating comma, or just before a newline character are ignored. - An entry may contain a double quote.
+- Fields of a record are separated by the separation character comma (",") excluding the last element of the line. - Fields may contain a comma, which in that case is enclosed in double quotation marks (",") - An entry cannot contain line break. - Any white-spaces at the start of a line, just after a separating comma, just before a separating comma, or just before a newline character are ignored. - An entry may contain a double quote.
 The double quote must be escaped by a double quote before it, i.e. ("") represents (").